 Smoking may contribute to the incidence of herniated discs and may also make the potential symptoms of these conditions worse in some patients.

 In essence, smoking is proven to be bad for the spine and all of its components.

 Smokers who cough frequently while sitting put a huge strain on the lumbar spine.
-This strain can put pressure on a weakened intervertebral disc, setting the perfect scenario for a herniation to occur.
+This strain can put pressure on a weakened intervertebral disc, setting the perfect scenario for a herniation or intervertebral rupture to occur.